vsimhv/scripts/README.md

 Set of various scripts:

-* install.sh
-  Basic install script for new VMs
+* `install.sh` - Basic install script for new VMs
-* http-server.py
-  simple python HTTPS server that logs all client headers to the console
+* `http-server.py` - simple python HTTPS server that logs all client headers to the console